-Through the OIG's IAM program, OIG staff monitor agency performance with regard to these management challenges.
+Through the OIG's IAM program, OIG staff monitor agency performance regarding these management challenges.
 These challenges, in conjunction with the OIG's strategic goals, serve as an important basis for deciding which audits, evaluations, and investigations to conduct each fiscal year.

-As part of the OIG's strategic planning process, the OIG grouped the challenges into three categories: (1) Safety Challenges; (2) Security Challenges; and, (3) Corporate Support Challenges.
+As part of the OIG's strategic planning process, the OIG grouped the challenges into three categories-Safety Challenges, Security Challenges, and Corporate Support Challenges.
 The following constitutes the OIG's situational assessment of these challenges.
 OIG staff identified the issues described in each category as posing significant risks for the NRC in that failure to address them adequately would impair the agency's ability to accomplish its mission.
 This assessment serves as the basis for the OIG's FY 2024-2028 strategies and actions as described in the next section.